Route42/FrontendAssignment/README.md

 It's your job to fetch this data using _redux-observable_ in combination with _RxJS_ (simulating a webservice); displaying the vehicles' names and ids in a 'list' afterwards.
 The important part of this assignment is not the JSX.
 Fancy JSX might get you bonus points but is really not the focus.

-We'd like to assess what you can achieve in `60 minutes`, specifically:
+We'd like to assess what you can achieve in `2 to 4 hours`, specifically:
 - RxJS
 - Redux
 - Selectors ('reselect' is the name of the library)